btcpayserver/btcpayserver-doc/README.md

 ### How it keeps funds secure

-Payments via BTCPay are direct, peer to peer.
+Payments via BTCPay Server are direct, peer to peer.
 The merchant receives the coins directly to their wallet, with no intermediary.
 Securing funds comes down to the merchant securing their own private keys, which is standard for most cryptocurrency wallets.

-There is an [internal wallet](Wallet.md) inside BTCPay that merchants can use to view and spend funds received by their customers.
+There is an [internal wallet](Wallet.md) inside BTCPay Server that merchants can use to view and spend funds received by their customers.
 The funds from that wallet can only be spent, if a transaction is signed with the merchant's compatible hardware wallet or a private key.
 This allows merchants to have complete control of funds received.

 ### How it keeps data private